Looking for new and better ways to generate B2B leads on LinkedIn?

 People use LinkedIn to connect with other professionals in their industry or niche or people with similar professional interests.
 What this means for salespeople is that your best customers are probably connected with a lot of other potential great customers on LinkedIn.

 For salespeople, it means that your customer’s list of LinkedIn connections is one of the best prospecting tools available to you.
 In order to see this list of connections, you should connect with each one of your current customers.
 Make this part of your client onboarding process so you can ensure that no connections slip through the cracks.

-Posting engaging content on LinkedIn is important as it helps you get noticed.
-As we mentioned above, the more engaging your posts are, the more attention LinkedIn’s algorithm will pay to your post.
-However, it’s also vitally important to be engaged.
+Posting engaging content is an important step towards lead generation on LinkedIn as it helps you get noticed.
+As we mentioned above, the more engaging your posts are, the more attention LinkedIn’s algorithm will pay to your posts.

-Using LinkedIn as a megaphone to promote all of your news, updates and thoughts is not the best way to leverage a social platform.
+While it’s also vitally important to be engaged, using LinkedIn as a megaphone to promote all of your news, updates, and thoughts is not the best way to leverage a social platform.
 At its core, LinkedIn is a social network, and its users are meant to be social as well!
-Sometimes, it’s easier to get noticed by commenting, sharing or adding to posts from users you admire than it is to continually post updates to your own channel.
+Sometimes, it’s easier to get noticed by commenting, sharing, or adding to posts from users you admire than it is to continually post updates to your own channel.

 Not only that, but engagement also invites engagement.
 If you consistently post thoughtful comments and insights on the posts of those you follow, they’re more likely to do the same.